andrewnyr/www.as211562.net/content/pages/peering.md

               *   Not point a default route at andrewnet or use static routes that were not authorized in writing.

+              ##### additionally, we may:

+              *   alter our peering policy at any time

+              *   accept or decline a peering request at any time for any reason

+              *   withdraw prefixes from sessions without prior notice

+              *   terminate any peering at any time without prior notice

             actions: []
     styles: